-GPResult.exe is a console administrative tool designed to analyze and diagnose group policies that applied to a computer and/or user in the Active Directory domain.
-In particular, GPResult helps to obtain the Resultant Set of Policy (RSOP), the list of the applied domain policies (GPO), their settings and the detailed information on the errors during processing them.
+GPResult.exe is a console administrative tool designed to analyze and diagnose group policy settings that are applied to a computer and/or user in the Active Directory domain.
+In particular, GPResult allows you to get the RSOP (Resultant Set of Policy) data, the list of applied domain policies (GPO), their settings and detailed information about errors during GPO processing.
 This tool is a part of Windows OS since Windows XP.
 The GPResult tool allows you to answer such questions: does a particular policy apply to a computer, which GPO has changed a particular Windows setting and how to troubleshoot slow GPO/GPP processing?

-In this article we look at the GPResult features that can be used to diagnose and debug Group Policies that apply on domain computers.
+In this article we’ll take a look at the nuances of using the GPResult command to diagnose performance and debug Group Policies in the Active Directory domain.

-So, to get a detailed information about the group policies, applied to a user or a computer, as well as other settings that belong to the GPO infrastructure (the resulting GPO policy settings – RsoP), run this command:
+To get a detailed information about the group policies, applied to a user or a computer, as well as other parameters related to the GPO infrastructure (the resulting GPO policy settings – RsoP), run this command:

 The results of this command are subdivided into two sections:

-- COMPUTER SETTINGS – the section contains the information on the GPO applied to the computer (as an Active Directory object)
+- COMPUTER SETTINGS – the section contains the information on the GP objects applied to the computer (as an Active Directory object);

-- USER SETTINGS – this is a user section of policies (the policies applied to the account of the user in AD)
+- USER SETTINGS – this is a user policy section (the policies applied to the account of the AD user).

-Let’s briefly cover the basic settings/sections of GPResult that can be of interest for us:
+Let’s briefly cover the basic settings/sections in the GPResult output that can be of interest for us:

-- Group Policy was applied from is the domain controller the last GPO version has been downloaded from
+- Group Policy was applied from – is the domain controller name from which last GPO version has been downloaded ;

-- Domain Name and Domain Type is the name and the version of the Active Directory domain schema
+- Domain Name and Domain Type – is the name and the version number of the Active Directory domain schema;

-- The user is a part of the following security groups are the domain groups the user is a member of
+- The user is a part of the following security groups – are the domain groups in which the user is a member .

 In this example, you can see that 4 group policies are applied to the user object.

-If you don’t want the information both on the user policies and the computer policies to be displayed simultaneously, you can use the /scope option to display only the section you need.
+If you don’t want to simultaneously display information about user and computer policies, you can use the /scope option to display only the section you need.
 Only resulting user’s policy:

 gpresult /r /scope:user